 The presenter highlighted the importance of big cats in any functioning ecosystem, the varied species found in Africa and the threats which are leading to the fast declining numbers over the last decade.

-The lecture also featured the trends of the declining lion population at WCS sites, in central, east and west Africa as well as south Africa.
-Also featured was the need for better data using more recent methods to capture improved population estimates and a review of the existing conservation plans in the various regions.
+The lecture also featured the trends of the declining lion population at WCS sites, in central, east and west Africa as well as southern Africa.
+Simon also emphasized the need for improved data collection using more recent methods to survey big cats in order to accurately estimate their populations and highlighted the existing lion conservation plans in the four regions of Africa.

-The public lecture was part of activities organised to culminate into the national world wildlife day celebrations set for 3rd March 2018 at the Uganda Wildlife Research and Training Institute campus in Katwe-Kabatooro Town Council in Kasese District.
-The town is an enclave of Queen Elizabeth National Park and is also a Wildlife Sanctuary.
+The public lecture was part of activities organised to culminate into the national world wildlife day celebrations set for 3rd March 2018 at Nyakasanga grounds in Kasese District.
+The town is an enclave of four national parks: Kibale, Rwenzori Mountains NP, Queen Elizabeth National Park and Virunga National Park in DR Congo.

-Other activities organised by other agencies included a marathon organised by Uganda Wildlife Authority on 25th February 2018, an exhibition, a school quiz and a tree planning exercise in kasese on 2nd March 2018.
+Other activities organised by other agencies included a marathon organised by Uganda Wildlife Authority on 25th February 2018, a tourism exhibition, a school quiz and a tree planning exercise in kasese on 2nd March 2018.